Dr. David Pompei, PharmD, MS

 Is it safe to combine Nyquil and weed?
 There is no definitive answer to this question as it depends on many factors, including the individual's metabolism and tolerance for both substances.
 However, there are anecdotal reports and relevant science that can help inform your decision.
 Read on to learn more!

 Nyquil is generally safe and effective when used as directed.
 If you have a cold or the flu and are looking for relief, Nyquil may be a good option.
 However, it can cause some side effects, including drowsiness, dizziness, nausea, and vomiting.
-In rare cases, it can also cause liver damage.
+In rare cases, at large doses it can also cause liver damage.
 If you experience any of these side effects, stop taking Nyquil and call your doctor immediately.

 Cannabis is a plant that contains cannabinoids, flavonoids, and terpenes.
 Cannabis contains over 100 different cannabinoids, which are the primary active ingredients in cannabis.
 They bind to receptors in the brain and body to produce various effects.
 THC is the cannabinoid that produces the intoxicating effects of cannabis.
 Flavonoids - anthocyanins, carotenoids, and flavones - are responsible for the plant's color and taste.
 Terpenes are responsible for the plant's scent, and may exert some psychoactive effects as well.
 Myrcene, pinene, and limonene are three prominent terpenes in many varieties of cannabis.
 The most common side effects of cannabis are dry mouth, red eyes, and drowsiness.
 However, cannabis could potentially cause more serious side effects when combined with other medications such as Nyquil.